moliver28/research-handbook/content/handbook/company/working-groups/python-stewardship.md

 ### Non-goals

-- Evolution of AI Gateway, although related to this WG proposal, is out of scope
+- Evolution of AI Gateway, although related to this WG proposal, is out of scope.
-- Data Science use cases (such as code to develop a new ML model) differs substantially to system development, and merits it's own set of guidelines
+- Data Science use cases (such as code to develop a new ML model) differs substantially to system development, and merits their own set of guidelines.